• Skip to primary navigation

 You can use an ice cream scoop and drop the balls into the hot oil, or shape the Tamaya like a little mini donut.
 The mini donut shape requires some skills.
 I have a full post on how to fry Egyptian falafel (Ta'ameya).

-The baked falafel recipe is way easier because it's literally scooping the Ta'ameya and dropping it on the baking sheet.
-BAM- look at that!
+Baked ta'ameya is easier to make because it's literally scooping the ta'ameya and dropping it on the baking sheet.

 Egyptian baked ta'ameya close up